Hossein Kazemeyni Boroujerdi: Prosecution

-According to mardaninews website: "In June 2007, the Special Clerical Court prosecuted him behind closed doors.
+According to the mardaninews website: "In June 2007, the Special Clerical Court prosecuted him behind closed doors.
 The authorities have not provided any official accounting regarding his prosecution and sentencing.
-According to his associates, he was initially sentenced to death, but upon appeals his sentence was reduced to 11 years in prison, ten of which must be served in exile in city of Yazd.
+According to his associates, he was initially sentenced to death, but upon appeals, his sentence was reduced to 11 years in prison, ten of which must be served in exile in the city of Yazd.
 He has been deprived of access to an independent attorney throughout his prosecution and imprisonment."